One year, 3 hours per day

 • PARM 102 Emergency Medical Technician (7.5 credits)

-**credits are subject to change.
-See instructor for updated list.
+** Courses are subject to change and vary by location.
+See instructor for most updated list.

 Certifications Available: (Learn more about Certifications)